Transition town: Energy descent action plans (EDAP)

-In France, where the movement is called Villes et Territoires en Transition, the association négaWatt provides a theoretical support to the transition movement.
+In France, where the movement is called Villes et Territoires en Transition, the Association négaWatt provides a theoretical support to the transition movement.

 Economics

-After the 2008 global financial crisis, the Transition Network added financial instability as further threat to local communities (alongside peak oil and climate change).
+After the 2008 financial crisis, the Transition Network added financial instability as further threat to local communities (alongside peak oil and climate change).
 It suggested a number of strategies could help, including fiscal localism and local food production.
-Further, it sees the creation of local complementary currencies as reinforcing moves toward sustainable low carbon economies as well as being socially beneficial.
+Further, it saw the creation of local complementary currencies as reinforcing moves toward sustainable low carbon economies as well as being socially beneficial.
 Additionally, Hopkins also wrote that the movement does have an understanding of global economics and is critical of its systemic problems such as being "growth-based".

 Some transition towns have been involved in launching local currencies including the Totnes pound, the Lewes pound, the Stroud pound and the Brixton pound.

-To help further these aims the Transition Network setup up the REconomy Project, circa 2012.
+To help further these aims the Transition Network setup the REconomy Project, circa 2012.

 Launched in 2007, the Totnes pound, which was redeemable in local shops and businesses, helped to reduce food miles while also supporting local firms.

 In 2008, the idea was also considered by three Welsh transition towns, including Cardiff.

 The Stroud pound and Totnes pound became defunct in 2013 and 2019 respectively.
 As of November 2019, the Lewes pound and Brixton pound are active.